History, Hookers & Hashish

 It would be great to have the opportunity to get your drugs tested in every bar, club or festival.
 Unfortunately, that’s not the case in Amsterdam yet.
 Hopefully the Dutch government will allow this in the near future.
 As we all know that drugs are being used in pretty much every club in the world.
 Lot of locals are using the services of that drug test lab.
 Or they go online to search for a drug report.

-In the last week of 2015 we interviewed August de Loor who is the founder of Amsterdam’s Drug Consultancy.
-We wanted to know more about those legal drug tests in Amsterdam.
-Great way to reduce risks among drug users.
+In the last week of 2015 we interviewed August de Loor who is the founder of Amsterdam’s Drug Consultancy Bureau.
+We wanted to know more about those legal drug tests in Amsterdam which is a great way to reduce risks among drug users.
 CLICK HERE to read this exclusive interview and to get some tips from this expert.

 During our tours, our local guides can give you more tips for using drugs in Amsterdam and tell you more about the drug culture in Holland.
 They can answer most of your questions.
 Wanna know what’s legal and what not?
 Or would like to know why illegal drugs are tested by legally by organizations of the city of Amsterdam?
 Join our tours, ask our local guide and we’ll tell you all about it!